-Backups of ApsaraDB for Redis are retained for seven days free of charge.
-If you want to retain backups for more than seven days due to regulatory or security requirements, you can download the backups to your on-premises machine.
+Backup files of ApsaraDB for Redis are retained for seven days free of charge.
+If you want to retain backup files for more than seven days due to regulatory or security requirements, you can download the backup files to your on-premises machine.
 You can also restore downloaded backup files to a self-managed database.
 This way, you can perform data analytics or run tests by using the self-managed database.

 - Log on to the ApsaraDB for Redis console.